Language Requirement: None

 Program Overview

 Study bicycle planning, design, policy, and culture as a sustainable and economically viable form of transportation in key urban locations in Western Europe.
 This program will focus on the practices and policies that foster safe, convenient, and accessible bicycle infrastructure and the underlying culture that supports a high rate of bicycle use.
 Explore how and why Denmark and the Netherlands became great places to bike and consider how to make similar changes within the United States.
+Students will starting in Copenhagen, and then travelling to Nijemegen, Amsterdam, and Utrecht, with day trips to Odense and Malmo.

 Additional information about the program, including the working itinerary and a link to the book produced by previous students, is available on Professor Schlossberg’s website.